ola-zbieranska/easy-free-dashboard-app/README.md

 ## Contributions

-If you would like to contribute to the development of the project, please contact us.
+If you would like to contribute to the development of the project, please contact me.
 email: aleksandra.zbieranska.apps@gmail.com

 ## License